-Anxiety disorders are a common mental health concern; they are a group of related disorders that have unique symptom.
-These disorders have one thing in common: persistent, excessive fear or worry in situations that are not threatening.
+Anxiety disorders are a common mental health concern; they are a group of related disorders that present differently in each individual.
+However, these disorders have one thing in common: persistent, excessive fear or worry in situations that are not threatening.

-Like other brain health disorders, anxiety doesn’t discriminate.
+Like other brain health disorders, anxiety does not discriminate.
 It affects people of all ages and all walks of life.
-It does not affect ‘weak people’, nor is it a sign of weakness.
-This perception needs to change as it means people dealing with anxiety are less likely to seek support.
+It does not affect ‘weak people,’ nor is it a sign of weakness.
+Many people avoid outside treatment and support because of this unreasonable stigma, and this perception needs to change.

-There are many types of anxiety disorders, they include: Generalized Anxiety Disorder, Social Anxiety Disorder, Panic Disorder, Phobias
+There are many types of anxiety disorders, including: Generalized Anxiety Disorder, Social Anxiety Disorder, Panic Disorder, Phobias

 Symptoms of anxiety are persistent and usually require treatment to subside.